Skip to content

 Driven by the curiosity to explore.

-In 2023 we mark 90 years of exploration, discovery, and innovation stemming from our long-term role as caretakers of Saudi Arabia’s vast hydrocarbon resources.
 Our story is one of creativity and perseverance in equal measure.
 We’ve overcome challenges, advanced knowledge in our industry and far beyond, and helped usher in an age of abundant energy and transformative technology.

 Our history is one we’re proud of, and which inspires us as we evolve and transition into a new era of energy.